cjlearn/pressent-tdd/README.md

 To outsiders, test-driven design appears to impede productivity.
 Unfortunately, those outsiders might be your boss or your customers.
-But here's what might not see: _you are actually improving your overall productivity when you test drive_.
+But here's what they might not see: _you are actually improving your overall productivity when you test drive_.